Ingrebourne Valley

 About the reserve

-The Ingrebourne Valley, in which the Hornchurch Country Park sits, comprises 261 hectares of interconnecting habitats, including river, open water, marsh, grassland, reed bed, ancient and secondary woodland, scrub, and hedgerows, and is home to London’s largest remaining continuous freshwater reed bed, designated as a Site of Special Scientific Interest (SSSI) and a Local Nature Reserve.
+The Ingrebourne Valley, in which Hornchurch Country Park sits, comprises 261 hectares of interconnecting habitats, including river, open water, marsh, grassland, reed bed, ancient and secondary woodland, scrub and hedgerows.
+It is home to London’s largest remaining continuous freshwater reed bed, designated as a Site of Special Scientific Interest (SSSI) and a local nature reserve.

 Visitors can also enjoy an outdoor gym and a trim trail that extends throughout the park.
-The site was formerly Sutton’s Farm airfield, from which Royal Flying Corps biplanes defended London in World War One.
-Lieutenant Leefe-Robinson famously took off from RAF Hornchurch to bring down the first Zeppelin attacking London, earning the Victoria Cross.
-The airfield later became RAF Hornchurch, a renowned Spitfire station in the Battle of Britain and Battle of France, home to famous pilots such as Stanford Tuck and ‘Sailor’ Malan.
-Historic remnants, including pillboxes, Tett turrets, and a Spitfire dispersal point, are still visible.
+The site was formerly Sutton’s Farm airfield, from which Royal Flying Corps biplanes defended London in the First World War.
+Lieutenant Leefe Robinson famously took off from RAF Hornchurch to bring down the first Zeppelin attacking London, earning the Victoria Cross.
+The airfield later became RAF Hornchurch, a renowned Spitfire station in the Battle of Britain and the Battle of France, and home to famous pilots such as Stanford Tuck and ‘Sailor’ Malan.
+Historic remnants, including pillboxes, Tett turrets and a Spitfire dispersal point, are still visible today.

-Ingrebourne Nature Discovery Centre, opened in October 2015, provides essential community and education facilities, including a café, shop, toilets, an education/community room, displays, and a full programme of events connecting visitors to the wildlife and heritage of Hornchurch Country Park and the wider Ingrebourne Valley.
+Ingrebourne Nature Discovery Centre, opened in October 2015, provides essential community and education facilities, including a café, shop, toilets, an education and community room, displays and a full programme of events connecting visitors to the wildlife and heritage of Hornchurch Country Park and the wider Ingrebourne Valley.

 Visit Ingrebourne Nature Discovery Centre